Laney-Y/MEE_iNEXT.3D/README.md

 (4) Fish code.r: Main code for plotting all figures (Figures 1 to 4 in the MEE paper).

-(5) Figure-making R code.R: R code for computing and plotting the Lorenz curves of assemblages; see Appendix S4 for examples.
+(5) Source R code: "Source R code.txt"

-(6) Figure-making.txt
+(6) Guide for R code: "Guide.docx"